 The sampling protocol for SAP analysis is extremely important.
 The preferred method for SAP analysis is to compare nutrient levels in both new and old leaves.
 Growers collect a composite sample of new, healthy, fully developed leaves and a composite sample of old, healthy leaves.
 Leaves should be dry.
 To optimize production, it is recommended to sample plants weekly or every other week at a minimum during the growing season.
-Samples need to be collected in the morning, ideally before 9am, at the same time throughout the season.
-Samples should also be consistently collected from the same side of the plant (eg. sunny or shady) each time.
+Samples must be collected in the morning, ideally before 9am, throughout the season.
+Samples should also be consistently collected from the same side of the plant (e.g. sunny or shady) each time.
 Temperatures should be below 80° F. Always refer to lab-specific protocol for instructions on leaf selection, amount/weight of leaves, packaging, cooling, and mailing.
-The cost for analysis of a "set" (old leaves + new leaves) is approximately \$90.
-Labs also generally offer discounts for purchasing multiple sets (Eg. \$70 for 10 sets).
+The cost for analysis of a